 Our free TTM income statement spreadsheet computes the latest 12 months of financial data automatically together with column and line charts for illustration.
 To use this spreadsheet without problems, you must at least have Microsoft Excel 2013, and before using it, update the data using income statement information from your actual and budgeted income statements.

 In the dashboard of this spreadsheet, you’ll see the static and dynamic TTM income statements.
 The Static TTM shows you only the past 12 months, while the Dynamic TTM can show you data from any month or year.

-How to Calculate Trailing Twelve Months
+How To Calculate Trailing Twelve Months

 Why Is TTM Important?

-1. Eliminates Seasonality
+1. Eliminates seasonality

-2. Tracks Leading Indicators
+2. Tracks leading indicators

-Trailing twelve months shows trends that can help you quickly track leading indicators, including total income, gross profit, and net income, showing any growth or decline from your most recent 12 months of performance.
+It shows trends that can help you quickly track leading indicators, including total income, gross profit, and net income, showing any growth or decline from your most recent 12 months of performance.
 With this, you can make strategic business planning and wiser decisions that drive sales, improve performance, and achieve other business goals.